EICTA, IIT Kanpur

 List (list)

-A list is an ordered, changeable collection that can hold multiple values of different types.
+A list is an ordered, mutable collection that can hold values of any type, including mixed types.

 subjects = ["Python", "Data Science", "Machine Learning"]